-- 11. (1) Where a Judge is satisfied that the urgency of the circumstances so requires- - (a) he may dispense with the requirements for a written application and affidavit and proceed to hear an oral application for a warrant; and - (b) if satisfied that a warrant is necessary as mentioned in section 8(2), he shall issue a warrant in accordance with this Act. - (2) Where a warrant is issued under this section, the applicant shall, within seventy-two hours of the time of issue of it, submit to the Judge a written application and affidavit in accordance with section 8.
+Where a Judge is satisfied that the urgency of Application for warrant in urgent circumstances - (a) he may dispense with the requirements for a written application and a declaration and proceed to hear an oral application for a warrant; and - (b) if satisfied that a warrant is necessary as mentioned in section 8(2), he shall issue a warrant in accordance with this Act. - (2) Where a warrant is issued under this section, the applicant shall, within ninety-six hours of the time of its issue, submit to the Judge the documents specified in section 8(3). - (3) Where an applicant has submitted a written application and declaration in accordance with subsection (2), the Judge shall review his decision to issue the warrant and shall-

-- (3) Where an applicant has submitted a written application and affidavit in accordance with subsection (2), the Judge shall review his decision to issue the warrant and shall- - (a) make an order revoking the warrant if- - (i) he is not satisfied that the warrant continues to be necessary mentioned in section 8(2); or - (ii) the applicant fails to submit a written application and affidavit as required by subsection (2); or - (b) make an order affirming the warrant, if satisfied that the warrant continues to be necessary as mentioned in section 8(2). - (4) Where a warrant issued under this section is revoked under subsection (3)(a), it shall cease to have effect upon such revocation. - (5) Where a warrant is affirmed under subsection (3)(b), section 10 shall apply with respect to its duration. - (6) Where an applicant has not submitted a written application and affidavit in accordance with subsection (2), the warrant issued under this section ceases to have effect upon the expiration of seventy-two hours. - 12.
-A Judge may modify a warrant at any time, after Modification of hearing representations from an authorized officer and warrants if satisfied that there is any change in the circumstances which constituted grounds for the issue or renewal of the warrant. - 13.
-(1) Every person or entity who provides a telecom-Duties of persons munications service by means of a public or private providing assistance or telecommunicatelecommunications network shall take all steps that tions services are necessary to ensure that prompt assistance can be provided where necessary to comply with interception warrants granted under this Act.
+- (a) make an order revoking the warrant if he is not satisfied that the warrant continues to be necessary as mentioned in section 8(2); or - (b) make an order affirming the warrant, if satisfied that the warrant continues to be necessary as mentioned in section 8(2). - (4) Where a warrant issued under this section is revoked under subsection (3)(a), it shall cease to have effect upon such revocation. - (5) Where a warrant is affirmed under subsection (3)(b), section 10 shall apply with respect to its duration. - (6) Where an applicant has not submitted a written application and declaration in accordance with subsection (2), the warrant issued under this section ceases to have effect upon the expiration of ninety-six hours.

+Modification of warrants

+12. A Judge may modify a warrant at any time, after hearing representations from an authorized officer and if satisfied that there is any change in the circumstances which constituted grounds for the issue or renewal of the warrant.

+Duties of persons providing assistance or telecommunications services

-- (2) A person or entity directed to provide assistance by way of information, facilities or technical assistance under section 8(3) shall, without delay, comply with that direction and in such a manner that the assistance is rendered- - (a) as unobtrusively; and - (b) with the minimum interference to the services that such person or entity normally provides to the party affected by the warrant, as can reasonably be expected in the circumstances.
+- 13. (1) Every person or entity who provides a telecommunications service by means of a public or private telecommunications network and all other providers of telecommunications services shall take all steps that are necessary to ensure that prompt assistance can be provided where necessary to comply with interception warrants granted under this Act. - (2) A person or entity directed to provide assistance by way of information, facilities or technical assistance under section 9(4) shall, without delay, comply with that direction and in such a manner that the assistance is rendered-

+- (a) as unobtrusively: and - (b) with the minimum interference to the services that such person or entity normally provides to the party affected by the warrant.

+as can reasonably be expected in the circumstances.

-- (3) No action shall be brought in any Court against a person or entity for any act done in good faith in pursuance of a direction to provide information, facilities or technical assistance under section 9(3). - (4) Where a person or entity acts in contravention of subsection (1) or (2), then without prejudice to any other action with respect to the contravention which is lawfully available, that person or entity commits an offence and is liable on summary conviction to a fine of one million dollars.
+- (3) Where a person or entity acts in contravention of subsection (1) or (2), then without prejudice to any other action with respect to the contravention which is lawfully available, that person or entity commits an offence and is liable on summary conviction to a fine of one million dollars. - 14.
+Where a Judge issues a warrant, he shall issue intercepted such directions as he considers appropriate for the communication purpose of requiring the authorized officer to make such arrangements as are necessary-

-Confidentiality of intercepted communication
+Confidentiality of

-- 14. Where a Judge issues a warrant, he shall issue such directions as he considers appropriate for the purpose of requiring the authorized officer to make such arrangements as are necessary- - (a) for ensuring that- - (i) the extent to which the intercepted communication is disclosed; - (ii) the number of persons to whom any of that communication is disclosed; - (iii) the extent to which any such communication is copied; and - (iv) the number of copies made of any of the communication,
+- (a) for ensuring that- - (i) the extent to which the intercepted communication is disclosed: - (ii) the number of persons to whom any of that communication is disclosed; - (iii) the extent to which any such communication is copied; and - (iv) the number of copies made of any of the communication.